jake-waratahs/Flask-Boilerplate/README.rst

 Full usage available at `read the docs <http://flask-boilerplate.readthedocs.org/en/latest/>`_

+What's Included
+*******************

+Everything to get you up and running with flask.
+Take a peek inside the ``Application/requirements.txt`` file to get an idea of what’s included.

+:flask-restful:         for an extensive API
+:flask-security:        for login management
+:sqlalchemy:      for an ORM (Got to save the data somewhere)
+:flask-classy:          for Views (MVC)
+:flask-uploads:         for making your life easier with file uploads.
+:flask-babel:           for easier translations and easy localisation (Timezones are hard)
+:flask-wtforms:         for easy user input
+:Meinheld:   for hosting on production in a single click

 Prerequisites
 *********************************
-- You have Python3 Installed
+- You have Python 3 Installed
-- You have Pip3 Installed through Python3.
+- You have Pip 3 Installed through Python 3.